WeirongChen/DeepEdge/README.md

      For MAC: [make_snake.mexmaci64](https://github.com/cathylaporte/SLURP/blob/master/make_snake.mexmaci64)

      For newer MAC:
-   If the above mex file for MAC does not work, it could be due to the MAC OS version is not supported.
+   If the above mex file for MAC does not work, it could be due to that the MAC OS version is not supported.
 In this case, try the following alternative mex file for new MAC computers:
    [make_snake.mexmaci64](https://yaleedu-my.sharepoint.com/:u:/g/personal/wei-rong_chen_yale_edu/EUgG4j6b1JxEjW8vg1Io8GkBBJH-bLLHPCpwaq-m_MYRjQ?e=lc717p)
 ------------------------------------------
 ### RUN